MrTrustor/blog/blog/content/post/gitlab-on-k8s.md

 * AWS RDS (Relational Database Service) will provide a HA PostgreSQL database,
 * AWS EFS (Elastic Filesystem) will provide a HA filesystem available over NFS.

-This seems straightforward, but the EFS implementation has a gotcha: you have a different mount point in each AZ.
+This seems straightforward, but the EFS implementation has a gotcha: ~~you have a different mount point in each AZ~~ (this is not the case anymore, so you don't have to replicate the configuration for each AZ).

 The Redis server and Gitlab itself will run as K8s deployments.